This article was originally published in December 2017.

 Capitalization Rate = Expected Returns – Growth Rate of Income

 Expected returns change over time and are impacted by both the availability of alternative investment options and long-term bonds, the “risk-free” investment option.
-If an investor can generate 4% from a 10-year Treasury bond, then they will certainly expect a higher return from riskier assets.
+If an investor can generate 4% from a 10-year Treasury bond, then they certainly would expect a higher return from riskier assets.
 If an investor can achieve a 10% return from a stabilized apartment complex, they would expect to achieve a far greater return in a hotel development.

 What Happens When Expected Returns Change?

-Building on the perpetuity example above, if the required rate of return increases from 4% to 5% during the hold period, the value of the perpetuity will decrease to $20,000 ($1,000 divided by 0.05).
+Building on the perpetuity example above, if the required rate of return increases to 5% from 4% during the hold period, the value of the perpetuity will decrease to $20,000 ($1,000 divided by 0.05).
 Because the income streams are fixed, the only way for a new investor to get a higher rate of return is to pay a lower price.

 Growth Rate of Income

-NOI growth is one of the best features of owning real estate.
+NOI growth is one of the biggest advantages of owning real estate.
 Lease rates typically increase over time, providing owners with a growing income stream.
 Contractual rent growth is an agreement between lessee and lessor and is codified in a lease.
 Annual rent escalations are typically from 1% to 3%.
 Market rent growth can fluctuate between -5% and +10% in a market in any given year.
 But it typically averages from 2% to 4% in markets with robust jobs and population growth.
 Market rent growth is calculated by looking at the rental rates of newly signed leases on a year-over-year basis.

 Growth of NOI is arguably the most important variable to consider when looking at cap rates.
 That’s because changes in growth assumptions can cause massive swings in a property’s value.
 In this case, growth refers to the expected future growth of income.
 Past growth matters only to the extent that it impacts people’s perceptions of future growth.